sharmaeklavya2/cf_ldrbrd/readme.md

 To do that, you can either use the form on the index page of the webapp, or you can add objects of the type `django.contrib.auth.models.User` to the database whose `username` field is the same as their username on Codeforces.
-That can be easily done from using Django's admin interface (`/admin/`).
+That can be easily done using Django's admin interface (`/admin/`).

 After users have been registered, you can see their relative performance at `/ldrbrd/<contest_id>/`.
 This page will show the relative performance of all users (even the superuser)